gsivaprabu/vuejs-path/06 vuejs fundamentals/02 Getting Started with the Vue.js CLI/02 Gaining a Conceptual Understanding of Vue/README.md

-# 06 vuejs fundamentals - 02 Getting Started with the Vue.js CLI - 02 Getting Started with the Vue.js CLI - Gaining a Conceptual Understanding of Vue
+# 06 vuejs fundamentals - 02 Getting Started with the Vue.js CLI - 02 Gaining a Conceptual Understanding of Vue

 - Heart of the vuejs application is vue instance
 - Is create one